egemenimre/ccsds-ndm/docs/index.rst

    :widths: 20, 50, 50

    "XML", "All NDM Types", "All NDM Types"
-   "KVN", "all except NDM Combined Instantiation", "Not yet available" "JSON", "Not specified in CCSDS Standards", "Not specified in CCSDS Standards"
+   "KVN", "All except NDM Combined Instantiation", "All except NDM Combined Instantiation" "JSON", "Not specified in CCSDS Standards", "Not specified in CCSDS Standards"